-St. Mamas Monastery &Church: The church and the Monastery is in the Archaeology and Natural History Museum.
-The Museum has rich historical past of Cyprus, flora and fauna.
+St. Mamas Monastery &Church: The church and the Monastery are in the Archaeology and Natural History Museum.
+The Museum has a rich historical past of Cyprus, flora, and fauna.

 Soli: The history can be traced back to 11 BC.
 The name comes from the famous Greek philosopher Solon.
 In 325 AD it has been represented by three bishops in the Sardes Council.
 When the copper mines were closed in the 4th AD and the harbor was filled to prevent the entry of the ships it lost its importance.
 During the 7th century, it was destroyed by Arab attacks.